More than $600,000 in stolen vehicles and marijuana seized by Arizona and California authorities during “Operation Bloodhound”

 All of the suspects are facing charges of trafficking in stolen property, vehicle theft, operating a criminal syndicate, fraud and tampering with vehicle identification numbers.

 The Arizona Vehicle Theft Task Force (AVTTF) is comprised of city, county, state and federal law enforcement agencies participating in a concerted effort to identify, apprehend, and prosecute individuals and criminal organizations that profit from the theft of motor vehicles and related crimes.
 The AVTTF provides a vital mission on behalf of the Arizona Automobile Theft Authority (AATA) to reduce vehicle theft in Arizona by deterring criminal activity through aggressive, proactive enforcement and by creating a public awareness through community education.
-Through continued grant funding from AATA, the AVTTF will continue to provide exemplary services to the citizens of the Arizona.
+Through continued grant funding from AATA, the AVTTF will continue to provide exemplary services to the citizens of Arizona.

 Click here for photos relating to this press release.